dakrone/clojure-opennlp/README.markdown

 Then, use the functions you've created to perform operations on text:

+Detecting sentences:

     user=> (pprint (get-sentences "First sentence.
 Second sentence?
 Here is another one.
 And so on and so forth - you get the idea..."))
     ["First sentence. ", "Second sentence? ", "Here is another one. ", "And so on and so forth - you get the idea..."] nil

+Sentence detectors also return the probabilities that a sentence was detected, as metadata for the sentence:

+    user=> (get-sentences "This is a sentence.
+This is also one.")
+    ["This is a sentence."
+"This is also one."] user=> (meta (get-sentences "This is a sentence.
+"This is also one.")
+    {:probabilities (0.9999054310803004 0.9941126097177366)}

+Tokenizing:

     user=> (pprint (tokenize "Mr. Smith gave a car to his son on Friday")) ["Mr.", "Smith", "gave", "a", "car", "to", "his", "son", "on", "Friday"]
     nil

+Part-of-speech tagging

     user=> (pprint (pos-tag (tokenize "Mr. Smith gave a car to his son on Friday.")))
     (["Mr." "NNP"]
      ["Smith" "NNP"]